-I appreciate his sincerity, but really, I can’t choose.
-If his proposed ten minutes per day was enough, I can’t help thinking his daughter—and he—would be shortchanged.
+He’s very sincere, but really, how can any dad choose?
+If his proposed ten minutes per day was enough, wouldn’t his daughter—and he—be shortchanged?

 Sure, short amounts of “quality time” are beneficial, but children also draw security from their father’s presence alone—even if they’re just hanging out.
-The question I have—and the question his daughter must have—is “What is he up to the other 23 hours, 50 minutes per day?”
+The question his daughter must have is, “What is he up to the other 23 hours, 50 minutes per day?”

 This dad asked about which would be of more benefit, and he presented two less-than-desirable options.
-I prefer to ask what would be of most benefit to his daughter.
+A better question is, What would be of most benefit to his daughter?
 And the answer is, neither of the two.

 Our children want to know that they’re important enough for their fathers to mark off blocks of time in their schedule and say, “It’s just you and me all afternoon.”
 Even if it doesn’t end up being what you might consider “quality” time, it’s still quality time to your child.